smart-edge-open/specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 ## Harbor registry

-Harbor registry is a storage and distribution system for Docker Images.
-On the OpenNESS environment, Harbor registry service is deployed as a pod on Control plane Node.
+Harbor registry is an open source cloud native registry which can support images and relevant artifacts with extended functionalities as described in [Harbor](https://goharbor.io/).
+On the OpenNESS environment, Harbor registry service is installed on Control plane Node by Harbor Helm Chart [github](https://github.com/goharbor/harbor-helm/releases/tag/v1.5.1).
 Harbor registry authentication enabled with self-signed certificates as well as all nodes and control plane will have access to the Harbor registry.

 ### Deploy Harbor registry